10 Korean Haircuts to Make PSJ Swoon

 In the hierarchy of runway-ready hairstyles, the lies solidly at the top.
 A sleek, blunt bob is très chic and also très flattering as it highlights your jawline while the full fringe adds polish and mystery.
 One girl who really knows how to rock the sexy-sophisticated bob-and-bangs pairing?
 Blackpink’s Lisa.

 Before rushing out to get your hair chopped, take note that bangs: 1) can be annoying because they do get in your eyes and stick to your forehead on hot days, 2) need to be trimmed every couple of weeks, and 3) require extra care with some frizz-taming products like Cream Silk’s Standout Straight Conditioner and a bit of styling.
 If you’re undaunted by these caveats, then talk to your stylist about the most flattering cut for you—not all bangs are created equal and some lengths work better with specific face shapes.

-Frame your features: see-through bangs.
+Frame your features: curtain bangs.

 Wispy bangs look more delicate than full bangs, framing your face while allowing glimpses of your forehead.
 On days when you want to shake up your look a bit, just sweep these bangs to the side.

-Go low-maintenance: tapered bob with wispy bangs.
+Opt for low-maintenance: tapered bob with wispy bangs.

 If you’re a get-up-and-go kind of girl, then you’d appreciate this haircut, as seen on Start Up’s Bae Suzy.

 The tapered bob with side-swept bangs frames your features, defines your cheekbones, and is a cinch to maintain.
 It works beautifully with straight hair, but if yours isn’t , don’t sweat—just use products to help you get the coveted texture like Dove’s Straight & Silky Shampoo and Conditioner then spend just a few minutes with a hairdryer or iron.
 The short length means you don’t have to spend a ton of time styling it.